zainsadaqat/react/README.md

 Manipulating the DOM is slow.
 Manipulating the virtual DOM is much faster, because nothing gets drawn onscreen.
 Think of manipulating the virtual DOM as editing a blueprint, as opposed to moving rooms in an actual house.

+## Why are React components important?

+Components are at the heart of React.
+They are pieces of code with a specific purpose, that you can reuse and compose to build bigger, complex applications (yes, just like functions!).
+The idea of components is not exclusive to React.
+Almost every library or framework has components, and sometimes you will hear the concept of modules or widgets - the name is different, but the idea is the same: to make code reusable.

+## Why are React state and props important?

+As you already learned in the components lesson of this module, React components can have state and props.
+Now let's go deeper and see how they work.
+State and props are the two ways React can update a component or share data between components.
+They are the key to compose a complex application using several components.
+When props or state changes, React will re-render the parts of your application that use this data, keeping it up-to-date.

+## Props

+A React application is not composed of a single (and huge) component.
+Even if it's technically possible, is not practical.
+React is a component-based library and it expects you to break the UI into a component hierarchy.
+In other words, you may have a root component, and it will have children.
+You can pass data from parent to children using props (like passing arguments to a function).